turneps403/iVerbs/README.rst

 Time for real things.

 Please, meet with **console trainer** irregular verbs.
 Don't think you aren't too cool for this.
 You are cool.
-Give yourself some irregular verbs.
+Give yourself some irregular verbs with IPA (International Phonetic Alphabet).

 .. role:: raw-role(raw)
    :format: html latex